learn-co-curriculum/swift-iOSTests-readme/README.md

 ![second](http://i.imgur.com/p5HvRmx.png)
 -

-* Select (what usually is the top one) your Project Name.
-In my case, it's LoveNotWar and hit Edit...
+* Select your project's name, which is usually the top item.
+In this example it's "LoveNotWar".
+Hit "Edit..."

 ![third](http://i.imgur.com/KdG8Clb.png)
 -

-* Select the Test (Debug) section and open up the drop down menu, then select "Post-actions" where your screen should look like this:
+* Expand the Test (Debug) section and select "Post-actions".
+These are actions taken after tests have been run in your project.
+Your screen should look like this:

 ![fourth](http://i.imgur.com/U2s1j38.png)
 -

-* You should see a + symbol in the lower left of the window which includes that "No Actions" message.
-Select the + symbol to be presented with two options, select the "New Run Script Action" option.
+* You should see a `+` symbol in the lower left of the "No Actions" window.
+Select the `+` symbol to be presented with two options and then select "New Run Script Action".

 ![fifth](http://i.imgur.com/HmyikHz.png)
 -

-* Open the drop down menu where it states "Provide build settings from" and select your Project, in my case..
-I'm selecting "LoveNotWar".
+* Open the drop down menu where it states "Provide build settings from" and select your project.

 ![sixth](http://i.imgur.com/FynWI0R.png)
 -

-* Copy and paste the following into that little so it winds up looking like this:
+* Copy and paste the following lines into the text field below the drop down menu:

 ```
 LOG_PATH=`echo "${BUILD_DIR}" | sed "s/Build\/Products/Logs\/Test/"`